Keio University

 Horie

-Certainly, now there are more athletes active in America in sports other than baseball, such as basketball and soccer.
+Certainly, now there are more players active in America in sports other than baseball, such as basketball and soccer.
 I'm interested in being involved in different sports in the future, but for now, I'm grateful to have the opportunity to work through this connection with the sport of baseball.

 ──Do you have a message for the young Keio University alumni?